-You may be told by your dentist that you need dental deep cleaning.
+You may be told by your dentist that you need deep teeth cleaning.
 It does have some disadvantages of teeth cleaning, including losing a filling or suffering permanent damage to the gums.
 If the cleaning isn’t complete, you could also develop an abscess in your gums.